Application deadline: May 31, 2020

 Applicants are informed as soon as possible regarding their admission.
 Applicants who are not admitted due to the limited number of places are put on a waiting list and can – if they are still interested – be admitted if a place becomes available.

 MCI study programs stand out due to the quality of their content, relevance to the business world, and their international orientation.
-The close cooperation with partners from industry and integrative internships enable students to gain practical experience as early as in their Bachelor’s studies.
 In addition to providing expert knowledge, MCI places great importance on encouraging personal development and the development of social and intercultural competencies.

 Semester Credit Units| ECTS-Credits